 SMTH 315.
-Statistical Methods I (3) Concepts and methods of statistics with emphasis on applications for those who desire a working knowledge of statistics; review of probability, sampling, and descriptive statistics; study of estimation of population parameters, testing statistical hypotheses, regression and correlation, and non-parametric statistical tests.
+Statistical Methods I (3) Review of descriptive statistics, testing statistical hypothesis, introduction to correlation, regression and linear regression models, model building, variable selection and model diagnostics.
 Prerequisite: SMTH 102 or 141, or SECO 291, or SSOC 201, or SPSY 225, or consent of the instructor.